-Note that there are environmental limit conditions on the storage, shipping and operation of this equipment.
-The EIS Box has not been designed for outdoor use.
+There are environmental-limit conditions on the storage, shipping, and operation of this equipment.
+The EIS Box 5000 has not been designed for outdoor use.

-Storage Ambient temperature -40°C to 75°C

-Relative humidity Maximum 90% non-condensing

-Shipping Same as storage plus

-Acceleration Maximum 30 G

-Operation Ambient temperature 0°C to 45°C

-Relative humidity Maximum 90% non-condensing
+Storage Ambient temperature -40°C to 75°C Relative humidity Maximum 90% non-condensing Shipping Same as storage plus Acceleration Maximum 30 G Operation Ambient temperature Relative humidity 0°C to 45°C Maximum 90% non-condensing

-Warning: The EIS Box is not designed for operation in conditions where liquid water may enter the chassis, or water vapor may condense within the chassis.
+Warning: The EIS Box 5000 is not designed for operation in conditions where liquid water may enter the chassis, or water vapor may condense within the chassis.
 Operation of an EIS Box that has water within the chassis can create a safety hazard, which could result in personal injury or death.